Docsy Shortcodes

 The pageinfo shortcode creates a text box that you can use to add banner information for a page: for example, letting users know that the page contains placeholder content, that the content is deprecated, or that it documents a beta feature.

-{{% pageinfo color="primary" %}}
+{{% pageinfo color="info" %}}

 This is placeholder content.